INVESTOR ALERT: Levi & Korsinsky, LLP Reminds Shareholders of Weibo Corporation of a Class Action Lawsuit and a Lead Plaintiff Deadline of August 28, 2017 - WB

-To: All persons or entities who purchased or otherwise acquired securities of Weibo Corporation ("Weibo") (NASDAQ: WB) between April 27, 2017 and June 22, 2017.
-You are hereby notified that a securities class action lawsuit has been commenced in the United States District Court for the Northern District of California.
+To: All persons or entities who purchased or otherwise acquired securities of Weibo Corporation ("Weibo") (NASDAQ: WB) between April 28, 2016 and June 22, 2017.
+You are hereby notified that Levi & Korsinsky has commenced the class action Chen v.
+Weibo Corporation (Case No. 2:17-cv-05694) in the United States District Court for the District of New Jersey.
 To get more information, go to: http://www.zlk.com/pslra-sba/weibo-corporation?wire=1, or contact Joseph E. Levi, Esq. either via email at jlevi@levikorsinsky.com or by telephone at (212) 363-7500, toll-free: (877) 363-5972.
 There is no cost or obligation to you.

 The complaint alleges that, throughout the class period, Defendants issued materially false and/or misleading statements and/or failed to disclose that: (1) Weibo lacks a requisite internet audio/video program transmission license; and (2) Weibo was posting certain programs with content in violation of Chinese government regulations on its site.
 On June 22, 2017, Weibo announced receipt of a notice from The State Administration of Press, Publication, Radio, Film and Television of the People's Republic of China (the "SAPPRFT").
 The notice requests that local authorities "take measures to suspend several companies' video and audio services due to their lacking of an internet audio/video program transmission license and posting of certain commentary programs with content in violation of government regulations on their sites."